Sea-Snell/jax_v_pytorch/README.md

 2. `python main.py`

 Feel free to edit any configs in `main.py` by editing the file or with command line arguments.
 The config framework is [micro-config](https://github.com/Sea-Snell/micro_config).

+## Implementations

+All implementations are meant to be identical modulo framework specific differences.

+* `mnist/pytorch/` implements MNIST training on a simple MLP in pytorch
+* `mnist/flax/` implements MNIST training on a simple MLP in flax
+* `mnist/haiku/` implements MNIST training on a simple MLP in haiku